caiomcg/Facefy/README.md

-# PColab
+# Facefy
 Collaborative playlist that integrates Facebook and Spotify APIs on the WEB.

 ---

 ##Oveview
-PColab is a Web Client that uses Facebook SDK and Spotify SDK to create a collaborative playlist for an user event.
+Facefy is a Web Client that uses Facebook SDK and Spotify SDK to create a collaborative playlist for an user event.

 ##SDKS
 * [Facebook](https://developers.facebook.com/)